-If you retire prior to your normal retirement age, and after attainment of age 55, you will receive, commencing on your early retirement date, a pension determined as in (a) above, but reduced by 1/3% per month (4% per year) for the first 60 months (5 years) that your early retirement date precedes your normal retirement age.
-If you retire more than 5 years prior to your normal retirement age, your pension will be further reduced by 1/2% per month (6% per year) for the additional months (in excess of 60 months) prior to your normal retirement date.
+If you retire prior to your normal retirement age, and after attainment of age 50, you will receive, commencing on your early retirement date, a pension determined as in (a) above, but reduced by the lesser of the following:

+- 1/3% per month (4% per year) for the first 60 months (5 years) that your early retirement date precedes your normal retirement age, plus, if you retire more than 5 years prior to your normal retirement age, a further 1/2% per month (6% per year) for the additional months (in excess of 60 months) prior to your normal retirement date; and - 1⁄2% per month (6% per year) that your early retirement date precedes your optional retirement age (determined using your service only to your early retirement date).

-If you terminate employment prior to your attainment of age 55 and commence your pension prior to your normal retirement age, your pension will not be reduced as noted above, but will be reduced at your early retirement date so as to be actuarially equivalent in value to the pension you would have received at your normal retirement date.
+If you terminate employment prior to your attainment of age 50 and commence your pension prior to your normal retirement age, your pension will not be reduced as noted above, but will be reduced at your early retirement date so as to be actuarially equivalent in value to the pension you would have received at the earlier of your normal retirement date and your optional retirement date (determined using your service to your date of termination of employment).